Kakamega Forest Reserve

 Where to stay in Kakamega Forest Reserve

-We do have Luvambo Forest Resort, 700m from Kakamega forest station, and there is also luxury accommodation that offers accommodation on a full board or half board basis in the southern part of the forest which is Kenya Forest Service managed area.
+We do have Luvambo Forest Resort, 700m from Kakamega forest station, and there is also luxury accommodation on a full-board or half-board basis in the southern part of the forest, which is a Kenya Forest Service-managed area.

 Also, you can stay in Kakamega town, which is 18 km from Kakamega forest station, and still explore the forest.
-In Kakamega town, there is Sheywe Guest House which is a luxury hotel, Friends Hotel, Kakamega Guest House in the hurt of Kakamega town, Jamindas Paradise Motel, Bishop Stam which is Christian accommodation 9 km from Kakamega town or you can stay in Savona isle resort close to Kakamega Airstrip.
+In Kakamega town, there is Sheywe Guest House, which is a luxury hotel, Friends Hotel, Kakamega Guest House in the heart of Kakamega town, Jamindas Paradise Motel, Bishop Stam, which is a Christian accommodation 9 km from Kakamega town, or you can stay in Savona Isle resort close to Kakamega Airstrip.

 Isecheno KEEP Bandas

-Isecheno KEEP bandas is located in the Kakamega rain forest in the Southern part of Isecheno forest station.
+Isecheno KEEP bandas are located in the Kakamega rain forest, in the southern part of the Isecheno forest station.
 Keep bandas can accommodate 21 people.
-There are 5 bandas, banda one has 5 beds, banda two has been partitioned and has 2 rooms each has 2 beds.
-Banda 3 has also partitioned and has 4 beds, banda four has 5 beds and Banda 5 has 3 beds.
+There are 5 bandas.
+Bandas one has 5 beds; Bandas two have been partitioned and have 2 rooms each, with 2 beds in each.
+Banda 3 has also been partitioned and has 4 beds, Banda 4 has 5 beds, and Banda 5 has 3 beds.

-In KEEP bandas there are warm and cold showers outside the room.
-For the lights here, they use generators and lanterns at night.
-There is a kitchen where guests can cook their food.
-The kitchen has utensils cooking facilities and tap water.
-But for those guests who need meals, we offer catering services for either workshops or for tourists visiting the forest.
+In the KEEP bandas, warm and cold showers are available outside the rooms.
+Here, they use generators and lanterns at night.
+There is a kitchen where guests can cook.
+The kitchen has utensils, cooking facilities, and tap water.
+But for guests who need meals, we offer catering services for workshops or tourists visiting the forest.

 Golf Hotel Kakamega

-Golf Hotel Kakamega is located in a plush area of Kakamega town next to the Golf Course and is just a short distance from Kakamega forest that has over 320 bird species.
-It takes approximately half an hour’s drive from Kisumu Airport to the hotel and with an arrangement the Hotel van is available at a fee.
+Golf Hotel Kakamega is located in a plush area of Kakamega town, next to the Golf Course, and is just a short distance from Kakamega Forest, which has over 320 bird species.
+It takes approximately half an hour to drive from Kisumu Airport to the hotel, and, by arrangement, the Hotel van is available for a fee.

 Rondo Retreat Centre